webex/webex-js-sdk/packages/@webex/plugin-cc/README.md

 ---

 ## Getting Started
-With the Webex Contact Center, you can effo
+The `ContactCenter` package is designed to provide a set of APIs to perform various operations for the Agent flow within Webex Contact Center.

 TODO: Add the documentation links once ready
 - [Introduction to the Webex Web Calling SDK]()